jgerstmayr/EXUDYN/README.rst

   1,5e-05,0,0.0001,0,0.0001,0
   #simulation finished=2019-11-14,20:35:12
   #Solver Info: errorOccurred=0,converged=1,solutionDiverged=0,total time steps=100,total Newton iterations=100,total Newton jacobians=100
-\

-Within this file, the first column shows the simulation time and the following columns provide solution of coordinates, their derivatives and Lagrange multipliers on system level.
+Within this file, the first column shows the simulation time and the following columns provide coordinates, their derivatives and Lagrange multipliers on system level.
+For relation of local to global coordinates, see theDoc.pdf.
 As expected, the x-coordinate of the point mass has constant acceleration a=f/m=0.001/10=0.0001, the velocity grows up to 0.0001 after 1 second and the point mass moves 0.00005 along the x-axis.

 ------------------------